 Recommendations: The who, what, and when

 We ask for two letters of recommendation.
-Recommendations are a way for us to get a different perspective on your candidacy from people who have worked with you and who know you well.
+Recommendations are a way for us to gain additional perspective on your candidacy from people who have worked with you and who know you well.

 Unless you are applying as an undergraduate student*, your two recommendations should be professional in nature.
 Many candidates ask us who the best people are to write their recommendations.
 Our answer is that they should be people who know your work well and preferably who are senior to you, not peers or subordinates.

 Ideally one of your recommendations will be from your current supervisor.
 However, sometimes this is not possible.
 Maybe that person is a family member, or maybe you’re an entrepreneur, or maybe you haven’t told your supervisor you are considering leaving to earn your MBA.
 In these cases, we would suggest you look to your most recent former supervisor.
+Entrepreneurs may consider getting recommendations from board members or VC funders.
 In general, we care about the quality of the recommendation, not the title of the recommender.